bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-01-31 19:52 Friday

-`drf-routes-nested` is somewhat tricky to set up with `HyperlinkedModelSerializer` for some reason.
+- `drf-routes-nested` is somewhat tricky to set up with `HyperlinkedModelSerializer` for some reason.
 Switching our logframe and result serializers to ModelSerializer enabled one level of nesting.

+- Switching the logframe serializer back to Hyperlinkedmodelserializer gets our url represented as a full url